-(a) Scope 1 refers to direct GHG emissions from our operated assets. (b) Scope 2 refers to indirect GHG emissions from the generation of purchased electricity and steam that is consumed by our operated assets
+(a) Scope 1 refers to direct GHG emissions from our operated assets.

 In FY2014, our total energy consumption across the Group increased by six per cent, compared to FY2013, to 343 petajoules.
-This increase was related to new projects coming online, including our Jimblebar iron ore mine in Western Australia and our Daunia coal mine in Queensland, Australia.
+This increase was related to new projects coming online including our Jimblebar iron ore mine in Western Australia and our Daunia coal mine in Queensland, Australia.
 To further improve energy consumption and GHG emissions we have implemented projects across our Businesses.